momenulhaque/Crossfit/README.md

-# Crossfit: An R package to apply sample splitting (cross-fit) to AIPW and TMLE in causal inference
+# Crossfit: An R package to apply sample splitting (crossfit) to AIPW and TMLE in causal inference
 ---
 Author: Momenul Haque Mondol & Mohammad Ehsanul Karim
 ---